 Pairing Suggestions

-Gochujang chicken serves well with:
+Gochujang chicken pairs well with:

 FAQ

-This can be made in advance and stored in an airtight container in the fridge for up to 4 days.
-To enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat.
+Gochujang chicken can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
+To enjoy, reheat in the microwave or on the stovetop until hot throughout.

-π Recipe
+📖 Recipe

 Quick & Easy Gochujang Chicken